Please note that this is for advanced users who are familiar with executing applications via the command line.

 Format your data

 First you need a file formatted with the same headings and information as the following table.
-It should then be saved as a comma-separated-value file.
+It should then be saved as a comma separated value (CSV) file.

 It's important to make sure your latitude and longitude have eight decimal places of precision, to ensure that your geotagged photos can be accurately located.